contagon/handbook/handbook/30-callings-in-the-church.md

 ## 30.3 Sustaining Members in Callings

-Those who are called to most Church positions should receive a sustaining vote before they begin serving (see [Doctrine and Covenants 28:13]; [42:11]).
+Those who are called to most Church positions should be presented for sustaining before they begin serving (see [Doctrine and Covenants 28:13]; [42:11]).
 By sustaining those called to serve, members pledge their support and willingness to help.

-The Chart of Callings indicates whether a sustaining vote is needed and who participates in it (see [30.8]).
+The Chart of Callings indicates whether sustaining is needed and who participates in it (see [30.8]).
 The leader who oversaw extending the calling, or a priesthood leader he authorizes, presents the person to be sustained.

 The person who conducts the sustaining first announces who was released from the position (if applicable).
 He invites members to give an expression of thanks for the person’s service (see [30.6]).